Chandra Wilson: Early life

 By the age of five, Wilson was performing in musicals with Houston's Theatre Under the Stars Company.
 She attended Houston's High School for the Performing and Visual Arts and continued on to New York University's Tisch School of the Arts, graduating with a BFA in drama in 1991.
 For the next four years, from 1991 to 1995, she studied at the Lee Strasberg Theatre & Film Institute while at the same time racking up professional theater credits.
 She made her New York debut in a 1991 production of The Good Times Are Killing Me and won a Theater World Award for Outstanding Debut Performance.
 Her other early stage credits include off-Broadway productions of Paper Moon: The Musical and Little Shop of Horrors.

 While she was making a name for herself on the New York stage, Wilson also began to land guest spots on a variety of prime-time television shows.
 She appeared on The Cosby Show (1989), Law & Order (1992) and CBS Schoolbreak Special (1992).
 She made her big-screen debut alongside Tom Hanks and Denzel Washington in the highly acclaimed 1993 film Philadelphia.
 Despite receiving high praise for nearly all of her performances, however, Wilson struggled for many years to gain more prominent roles.
-For eight years, while she tried to break into major stardom, Wilson worked part-time as a teller at Deutsche Bank in order to make ends meet.
+For eight years, while she pursued a career in theater, Wilson temped at Deutsche Bank in the document-processing department in order to pay her bills.

 In 2005, Wilson landed her breakthrough role as Dr. Miranda Bailey on the hit ABC show Grey's Anatomy.